markusdosch/RegexRenamer/README.md

 ### RegexRenamer
 Fork from http://regexrenamer.sourceforge.net/.
-Because SourceForge is bloated with adware in nowadays, I put it on GitHub.
+Because SourceForge is bloated with adware in nowadays, I put it on GitHub and added a German version.
+Right now you can either download the German or the English version, there is no language chooser.